 First of all, these aren’t the crumbly-textured almond cookies you’re served at the end of your American-Chinese restaurant meal, with chunks of pineapple and fortune cookies.
 Or fragile, lace-like Almond Crisps.
 Or dunkable almond biscotti.

-No, these almond cookies are wonderfully chewy, and bursting with almond flavor – thanks to three types of almond: paste, extract, and oil.
+No, these almond cookies are wonderfully chewy, and bursting with almond flavor – thanks to two types of almond: paste and extract.

 Not only that, they’re flourless and unleavened, which makes them perfect for Passover – so long as you can work your way around the confectioners’ sugar and other possibly non-kosher ingredients.

 They’re also just right for any of you craving a gluten-free sweet treat.

 And finally, with only six ingredients, they go together in about 5 minutes flat.
 Plop the dough onto a pan, bake for 20 minutes, and you can have warm, intensely almond cookies – light and meringue-like outside, dense and chewy inside – on the table in well under 45 minutes.

 That’s one of the reasons these cookies have become one of my go-to treats for the non-chocolate crowd.

 Hmmm… speaking of chocolate, wonder what would happen if I added chocolate chips?

 Attention, almond lovers (you know who you are ) – this recipe demands almond paste, both for taste, and texture; and almond extract.

 1/4 teaspoon salt